WebReflection/gc-hook/README.md

   // optional properties:
   {
     // override the light ProxyHandler<hold>
-    // and it's returned from the create(...) function return,
+    // and it's returned from the create(...) function. return,
     // allow dropping from the registry via something
     // different from the held value itself.
     // if token is explicitly `false` then no token is used
     // to register the retained value.
-    token = hold
+    token = hold,
+    // if explicitly set as `true` it will `console.debug`
+    // the fact the held value is not retained anymore out there. debug = false,
   } = {}
 );